 6. Place a purifying column into a 2 ml collection tube for each sample.
-Add the sample into the purifying column.
+Add the first tube of the samples into the purifying column

-Note: In this step, one of the tubes of the same sample processed in parallel since Step 1 to Step 5 are added to the purification column.
+Note: In this step, one of the tubes of the same sample processed in parallel since Step 1 to Step 5 are added to the purification column

-Centrifuge it for 1 minute at 12.000 rpm.
-Make sure that all the solution has completely crossed the membrane and discard the filtered solution and the 2 ml collection tube.
+Centrifuge at 12,000 rpm for 1 min.
+Make sure that all the solution has completely overpassed the membrane and discard the filtered solution and the 2 ml collection tube.

-7. Place the purifying column in a new 2 ml collection tube and add into the purifying column the volume of the second tube of the same sample.
+7. Place the purifying column in a new 2 ml collection tube.
+Add the second tube of the sample (processed in parallel) into the purifying column

-Note: In this step, the two tubes of the same sample processed in parallel since Step 1 to Step 5 are joined in the same purification column.
+Note: The two tubes of the same sample were processed in parallel since Step 1 to Step 5.
+In this step, both are joined in the same purification column.

-Centrifuge for 1 minute at 12.000 rpm.
-Make sure that all the solution has completely crossed the membrane and discard the filtered solution and the 2 ml collection tube.
+Centrifuge at 12,000 rpm for 1 min.
+Make sure that all the solution has completely overpassed the membrane and discard the filtered solution and the 2 ml collection tube.

-8. Place the purifying column in a new 2 ml collection tube and add 500 μ l of Solution BW.
-Centrifuge for 1 minute at 12.000 rpm.
+8. Place the purifying column in a new 2 ml collection tube and add 500 μ l of Solution BW to the column and centrifuge at 12,000 rpm for 1 min.
 Dispose the filtered solution and the 2 ml collection tube.

-9. Place the purifying column in a new 2 ml collection tube and add 600 μ l of Solution B5.
-Centrifuge for 1 minute at 12.000 rpm.
+9. Place the purifying column in a new 2 ml collection tube and add 600 μ l of Solution B5 to the column and centrifuge at 12,000 rpm for 1 min.
 Dispose the filtered solution and the 2 ml collection tube.

-10. Place the purifying column in a new 2 ml collection tube and centrifuge once more at 12.000 rpm for 1 minute in order to eliminate any remaining Solution B5.
+10. Place the purifying column in a new 2 ml collection tube and centrifuge once more at 12,000 rpm for 1 min in order to eliminate any remaining Solution B5.

-Note: Any residual ethanol from Solution B5 might inhibit the required enzymatic reactions, so it must therefore be completely eliminated by centrifugation.
+Note: Any residual ethanol from Solution B5 might inhibit the required enzymatic reactions; it must therefore be completely eliminated by centrifugation.